nf-core/configs/docs/ccga.md

 Deployment and testing of nf-core pipelines at the CCGA cluster is on-going.

 To use, run the pipeline with `-profile ccga`.
-This will download and launch the [`ccga.config`](../conf/ccga.config) which has been pre-configured with a setup suitable for the BINAC cluster.
+This will download and launch the [`ccga.config`](../conf/ccga.config) which has been pre-configured with a setup suitable for the CCGA cluster.
 Using this profile, a docker image containing all of the required software will be downloaded, and converted to a Singularity image before execution of the pipeline.

 Before running the pipeline you will need to load Nextflow and Singularity using the environment module system on the cluster.
 You can do this by issuing the commands below: